Atacama Desert border dispute: Recent history

 Bolivia still wishes for an Atacama corridor, which Chile rejects.
 In spite of this conflict, Chile grants unrestricted access to all kinds of Bolivian merchandise through the Atacama.
 The territories ceded by Bolivia and Peru contain some of world's largest copper deposits.
-These are mined by Codelco - a state owned mining company which contributes a significant part of the Chilean state's income.
+These are mined by Codelco, a state-owned mining company that contributes a significant part of the Chilean state's income.

-Peru has ceded a small leased territory to Bolivia for sea access called Bolivia Mar, but Bolivia is mostly uninterested in it due to repercussions of Chile being able to assert that Bolivia doesn't need any of their land for sea access.
+Peru has ceded a small leased territory to Bolivia for sea access called Bolivia Mar, but Bolivia is mostly uninterested in it due to repercussions of Chile's being able to assert that Bolivia doesn't need any of its land for sea access.

 During the Bolivian Gas War the dispute rose again as most Bolivians, including Evo Morales (who would go on to become president), opposed the future export of Bolivian gas through Chilean territory, which the government and foreign companies wanted.
 In 2004, the anniversary of the 1904 treaty, Bolivian claims were reignited, and the words gas-for-sea became the slogan of those who opposed exportation.
 The dispute became evident when the Bolivian president Carlos Mesa engaged in a public spat with the Chilean president Ricardo Lagos at the Organization of American States.
 Mesa, who was under pressure to speak out on Bolivia's aspirations, put the topic before all the presidents of the Americas.
 The Chilean president reacted by mentioning Bolivia's refusal to have diplomatic relations with Chile, and with this in mind he offered diplomatic relationships between the two countries here and now.
-The offer was hastily declined by Mesa who was not actually seeking an offer but intended to attract international interest to the situation.
+The offer was hastily declined by Mesa, who was not actually seeking an offer but intended to attract international interest to the situation.